4 Steps to Starting a Medicare Diabetes Prevention Program at Your Practice

 Bernard said that this team should include physician assistants, nurse practitioners, dieticians, certified diabetes educators, social workers, mental health professionals, dental care professionals, podiatrists, ophthalmologists, pharmacists, and other specialists.
 “These support teams can really reduce the duplicity of testing,” she added.
 Specialists can also help facilitate diabetes management, lower the risk of chronic disease complications, and provide patient education.

 Patients and specialists don’t necessarily need to be in the same geographic area, said Bernard.
 “Telemedicine can be an incredible advantage,” she added.
-Real-time dietary counseling, remote monitoring of blood glucose and blood pressures, and real-time video conferencing for group education are just a few examples of how telemedicine can benefit patients with diabetes.
+Real-time dietary counseling, remote monitoring of blood glucose and blood pressures, and real-time video conferencing for group education are just a few examples of how telehealth can benefit patients with diabetes.

 4. Start screening patients for pre-diabetes.